![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Robert Merrick, a rich playboy, causes the death of an eminent brain

 surgeon, Wayne Hudson.
-He is a genius, who believes that if man harbors
+He is a genius, who believes that if a man

 any sort of fear, no matter how benign and apparently harmless, it